Find out how to search for information in an efficient way!

 For basic background information please have a look at these brief definitions of information and research taken from Merriam-Webster’s online dictionary.

 Different levels of expertise

 With thesis or other expository text, you can use varied sources: books, scientific articles, feature articles, blog postings.
 You can utilize publication channel types to determine the reliability of your source: for instance, a scientific journal is more reliable than a newspaper.
 Also check the publication for commercial, political, or other affiliations that may affect the reliability of your source.

-You can also judge source reliability by checking whose voice or views get portrayed.
-Is he an expert?
+You can also judge source reliability by checking whose voices or views get portrayed.
+Are they experts?
 There are different kinds of experts.
 As an example, let us look at the back problems of hockey players.